aqibchou/Punch-Classification-Vision-Transformer-Model/README.md

 #  Combat Sports AI Video Analysis

-An AI-driven application for analyzing combat sports footage using Vision Transformer models to classify boxing actions in real-time.
+A Vision-Transformer Based application for analyzing combat sports by classifying boxing actions in real-time.

 ##  Features